What is IRS Form 1040 Schedule 1?

 - up to $2,500 of deductible student loan interest

-For example, to claim the full American Opportunity Tax Credit, your 2024 modified adjusted income must be $80,000 or less ($160,000 or less if you're married and file a joint return with your spouse).
+For example, to claim the full American Opportunity Tax Credit, your 2025 modified adjusted income must be $80,000 or less ($160,000 or less if you're married and file a joint return with your spouse).
 You can't claim the credit if your modified adjusted gross income is over $90,000 ($180,000 for joint filers).

-Another reason adjustments to income are so valuable is that you don't need to itemize deductions to claim them.
 Above-the-line deductions reduce your income before applying either the Standard Deduction or itemized deductions.
 Since nearly 90% of taxpayers take the Standard Deduction, above-the-line deductions are a nice tax break without the extra paperwork of itemizing.

 Who needs to file Form 1040 Schedule 1?

 Not everyone needs to attach Schedule 1 to their federal income tax return.
+You only need to file Schedule 1 if you have any of the additional types of income or adjustments to income mentioned above.
 The IRS trimmed down and simplified the old Form 1040, allowing people to add on forms as needed.
-You only need to file Schedule 1 if you have any of the additional types of income or adjustments to income mentioned above.

-With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
-Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.
+With TurboTax Expert Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
+Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Expert Assist.

-And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
+And you can file your own taxes with TurboTax Do It Yourself.
+Easily start your taxes by adding your forms and answering a few simple questions, then we’ll guide you from there.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.